-Like Lassow mentions, it's important to understand your competitive advantage and what makes your business unique.
+As Lassow mentions, it’s important to understand your competitive advantage and what makes your business unique.
 Retail is competitive, and you need to be clear on your plan to find success.
 Identifying how your business helps your target market is arguably the most important aspect of opening any business.

 Lassow said being lost in the crowd is a common risk associated with opening a retail location.

 “You risk not standing out in a crowded marketplace,” she said.
 “Consumers have so many options today to learn about products.
 They have options in where to shop.
 They have options for how to buy.
 Your retail strategy of product and marketing must reach your consumer.
 It must resonate with them.”

 Other basic factors to consider include business funding and marketing ideas.
 Will you need to use business loans?
 Will you take on investors?
 What types of marketing channels will you use?
 Does your team need people specifically for social media marketing?
 What online channels do your customers use?